 Chennai, erstwhile Madras, is the capital of Tamil Nadu, a southern state of India.
-The city is a major metropolitan as well as cosmopolitan that is situated in the Coromondel Coast.
-It is one of the most important cities in south India as well as in the country in terms of commerce, culture, education as well as economics.
+The city is a major metropolitan as well as cosmopolitan city that is situated in the Coromandel Coast.
+It is one of the most important cities in South India as well as in the country in terms of commerce, culture, education as well as economics.
 In fact, Chennai is popularly known as the Cultural Capital of South India.

-The history of Chennai is well recorded because it was always an important part of many south Indian kingdoms.
-The city played a major role in the political history during the British Raj, and colonial times is when the history of Chennai actually begins from.
+The history of Chennai is well recorded because it was always an important part of many South Indian kingdoms.
+The city played a major role in the political history during the British Raj and the colonial times is when the history of Chennai actually begins.

 The British East India Company arrived on the coast of Chennai and built their Fort St. George establishment in the city in 1644.
 Making their mark on the city helped the British ward off attacks of the French colonial forces as well as from the Kingdom of Mysore.
 The English established their exclusive right over Chennai and made it their major naval port.
 They had made Chennai their presidency by the end of 18th century.

-In fact, the city plays host to the Madras Music Season, which is a music based cultural program that is organized every year in Chennai.
+In fact, the city plays host to the Madras Music Season, which is a music-based cultural program that is organised every year in Chennai.
 The program sees participation by hundreds of artists from all over the country.
 Classical music is so popular in the city that the Madras University introduced music as part of the Bachelor of Arts program in the 1930s.

-Classical dance shows are also organized in the city on a regular basis mainly because Chennai is the main center for the classical dance form Bharat Natyam.
+Classical dance shows are also organised in the city on a regular basis mainly because Chennai is the main centre for the classical dance form Bharatanatyam.
 This dance form originated from Tamil Nadu and is among the oldest dance forms of the country.

-The dance has gained immense popularity all over the world as well and in the 2012 Summer Olympics five Chennai based Bharat Natyam dancers performed for the India Campaign.
+The dance has gained immense popularity all over the world as well and in the 2012 Summer Olympics; five Chennai-based Bharatanatyam dancers performed for the India Campaign.

 Chennai is also home to the Tamil film industry termed as Kollywood.
-Many important film festivals are organized each year in Chennai to showcase exclusive films from not only India but from all over the world.
-Many important film studios like the Gemini Studios, AVM Studios and the Vijayaa vauhini Studios are based at Chennai.
+Many important film festivals are organised each year in Chennai to showcase exclusive films from not only India but from all over the world.
+Many important film studios like the Gemini Studios, AVM Studios and the Vijayaa Vauhini Studios are based at Chennai.